Environmental Defense Fund: History

 The organization's founders, including Art Cooley, Robert Burnap, George Woodwell, Charles Wurster, Dennis Puleston, Victor Yannacone and Robert Smolker, discovered in the mid-1960s that the osprey and other large raptors were rapidly disappearing.
-Their research uncovered a link between the spraying of DDT to kill mosquitos and thinning egg shells of large birds.
-Their research was most likely based on the book Silent Spring by Rachel Carson about the dangers of DDT and the effects that it had on birds, published in 1962.
+Their research uncovered a link between the spraying of DDT to kill mosquitos and the thinning of egg shells of large birds, research related to the book Silent Spring by Rachel Carson about the dangers of DDT and the effects that it had on birds, published in 1962.
 Carson, who died in 1964, is noted as the scientist who inspired the environmental movement.
 The founders of EDF successfully sought a ban on DDT in Suffolk County, Long Island, New York.
 Next, they succeeded in banning DDT statewide, then took their efforts nationally.

 In looking back at passage of the Safe Drinking Water Act of 1974, top EPA officials responsible for implementing the law recall that EDF published a statistical study that supported a link between organic contaminants and cancer rates in the City of New Orleans, a study that received a tremendous amount of media attention and certainly contributed to the enactment of the law.

 On April 11, 2018, the group announced plans for MethaneSAT, a satellite to help identify global methane emissions, concentrating on the 50 major oil and gas regions responsible for 80% of methane production.
-Plans are for the satellite to launch in 2022 or 2023 and EDF says it will make the data public.
+The satellite launched on March 4, 2024.
+EDF says it will make the data public.
 The goal is to help reduce methane emissions by 45% by 2025.
 Funding for the project comes from The Audacious Project, an initiative of the worldwide TED conference group.
 MethaneSAT will provide data on methane emissions that can be combined with other satellite data sources including Tropomi, GHGSat and the CarbonMapper program.